NCAR/DART/docs/pages/Getting_Started.md

 netCDF distribution on your system, you may need to recompile netCDF in a separate location to match the compiler you will use for DART.

-Additionally, if you are interested in running *bgrid_solo*, *cam-fv*, or testing the *NCEP/prep_bufr* observation converter, you will need to download a supplemental archive file.
-There are several large files that are needed to run some of these DART tests and examples but are not included on Github in order to keep the repository as small as possible.
+As an optional step, if you are interested in running *bgrid_solo*, *cam-fv*, or testing the *NCEP/prep_bufr* observation converter, you will need to download a supplemental archive file.
+There are several large files that are needed to run some of these DART tests and examples that are not included on Github in order to keep the repository as small as possible.
 These files are available at:

 | Release                | Size   | Filename  |